Korunil/navisight/README.md

 into a unified operational intelligence system.

 The result is a framework capable of detecting subtle behavioral anomalies that would remain invisible to threshold-based monitoring systems.

 ---

+# Mission

+NaviSight exists to transform maritime monitoring from rule-based alerting into behavioral intelligence.

+The long-term objective is to build systems capable of understanding how vessels behave, not simply where they are.

+By learning latent behavioral patterns directly from telemetry, NaviSight aims to enable earlier detection of emerging maritime threats while reducing analyst workload.

+---
 ## Overview